Schinaman/teste-simio/README.md

 ## Test environment

-Change to test profile in the "application.properties" file. <br>
+Change profile to "test" in the "application.properties" file. <br>
-Test environment database uses Spring Boot - H2 Database <br> It can be accessed in the following URI: <br>
+Test environment database uses Spring Boot - H2 Database <br> It can be accessed from the following URI: <br>
 //localhost:&#60;port&#62;/h2-console/